openhab/openhab-addons/addons/binding/org.openhab.binding.verisure/README.md

 ## Binding Configuration

-You will have to configure the bridge with username and password, these must be the same values as used when logging into https://mypages.verisure.com.
+You will have to configure the bridge with username and password, these must be the same credentials as used when logging into https://mypages.verisure.com.
-You can also configure your pin-code to be able to lock/unlock the SmartLock and arm/unarm the alarm.
+You can also configure your pin-code to be able to lock/unlock the SmartLock and arm/unarm the Alarm.
 It is also possible to configure the number of Verisure installations/sites you have, default is 1.

 ## Discovery